bookofproofs/bookofproofs.github.io/_sources/history/20th-century/whitehead-henry.md

 5. Developed fundamental theorems in algebraic geometry, including a generalization of the fundamental theorem of algebra in higher dimensions.
 6. Member of the Cambridge Philosophical Society and London Mathematical Society.

 Born 11 November 1904, Madras, (now Chennai) India.
-Died 8 May1960, Princeton, New Jersey, USA.
+Died 8 May 1960, Princeton, New Jersey, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Whitehead_Henry/)